tartley/resume/Jonathan-Hartley-resume.md

 ------------- ---------------------------------------------------------------------------------
-**Lambda**\   Lambda's public cloud provides access to premier GPUs, which customers *1 year,*\    use to train AI models.
+**Lambda**\   Lambda's public cloud provides access to premier GPUs, which customers *Sep 2023*\   use to train AI models.
 My team converts customer requests and *to present.* other events into configuration changes on hypervisors across multiple
               datacenters, to create and manage virtual machines, dynamic network configuration, access to GPU hardware and storage, presenting the results to users as their own